anitadatascience/MITCapstoneProject/README.md

 requires little data preparation.
 It also outlines the important features we are looking to review when approving a loan along with a high recall and precision score.

-Data Exploration
-—
-We were provided the Home Equity dataset from the existing loan underwriting process on recent applicants who had been approved for the credit.
-The dataset contains the loan performance information for recent home equity loans on 5,960 clients.
-The loan defaulting occurred in 1,189 cases (20 percent).
-The target (BAD) is a binary variable where 1 = “Client defaulted loan” and 0 = “loan repaid” along with 12 other input variables regarding each applicant.
-● BAD: 1 = Client defaulted on loan, 0 = loan repaid
-● LOAN: Amount of loan approved.
-● MORTDUE: Amount due on the existing mortgage.
-● VALUE: Current value of the property.
-● REASON: Reason for the loan request.
-(HomeImp = home improvement, DebtCon= debt consolidation which means taking out a new loan to pay off other liabilities and consumer debts)
-● JOB: The type of job that loan applicant has such as manager, self, etc.
-● YOJ: Years at present job.
-● DEROG: Number of major derogatory reports (which indicates a serious delinquency or late payments).
-● DELINQ: Number of delinquent credit lines (a line of credit becomes delinquent when a borrower does not make the minimum required payments 30 to 60 days past the day on which the payments were due).
-● CLAGE: Age of the oldest credit line in months.
-● NINQ: Number of recent credit inquiries.
-● CLNO: Number of existing credit lines.